khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 #### Ordering & sorting

-A table is often displayed with a certain column taking precedence towards ordering.
-If the ordering is static, a visual cue can be given towards the user by displaying a [sorting icon](https://gitlab-org.gitlab.io/gitlab-svgs/?q=sort) next to the leading header to make it easier for the user to scan the table contents.
+The data set of a table is usually ordered by one specific column representing an attribute, such as status, last updated, or priority.

+Sorting is designed as a native functionality of tables, and should not be confused with the [list sorting](/components/sorting) component.

+When sorting is enabled for the table, a [sorting icon](https://gitlab-org.gitlab.io/gitlab-svgs/?q=sort) is displayed next to the column header.
+A sortable table is identified by the sorting icon in one more of its table header cells.
+Clicking the icon will sort the rows based on the selected column, in ascending order first, and subsequently toggling between ascending and descending order.

+Table sorting can be useful in combination with the [filter](/components/filter) component.

+The sorting can be disabled to prevent users from changing the sorting order of a column.
+The default order will continue to be applied by one specific attribute.

 Note that this cue should not be visible in the table headers on mobile optmised table layouts.